fulminati/sketches/README.md

 - Read more: [Advanced project management](https://github.com/fulminati/arduinodk/wiki/advanced-project-management)

 ### Configure your project
-Every Arduinodk project are configured by 'sketches.yml' file
+Each ArduinoDK project can be configured via the 'sketches.yml' file
 ```yml
 name: <MyArduinoProject>
 version: 0.0.1